Empowered 6M+ video editors worldwide to create faster and gain traction with great enjoyment

 User Flow

-We explored two workflows that varies in video selection and amount of manual control
+I explored two options that varies in level of automation

 ❌ Require too much manual effort and time consuming